 In addition, Russian law protects default interest as well as interest on late payments.
 Again, the law does not set out any legal restrictions regarding the recovery of the same.
-Generally, default interest and interest on late payments must be reasonable, well grounded and reflect the consequences of the corresponding breach of the contract to be awarded.
+Generally, default interest and interest on late payments must be reasonable, well-grounded and reflect the consequences of the corresponding breach of the contract to be awarded.

-28 Are there any restrictions on transfer and remittance of currency in your jurisdiction?
+Are there any restrictions on transfer and remittance of currency in your jurisdiction?
 Are there are any associated regulatory reporting requirements?

 As a general rule, the transfer of foreign currency between residents and non-residents into or from Russia is a currency operation within the meaning of the Russian Federal Law on Currency Regulation and Currency Control (No. 173-FZ dated 10 December 2003 - as amended).
-Such currency transfer will require the opening of a 'passport of transaction' in the authorised Russian bank where the aggregate contract price is equivalent to US\$50,000 (or more).
-If the contract price is less than the referenced monetary equivalent, there will be no need to open the 'passport of transaction', and the competent bank will transfer the currency (payment) under the contract without this particular document.
-Usually, it takes three to seven days to obtain the 'passport of transaction'.
+Such a currency transfer will require the registration of the contract in the authorised Russian bank where the aggregate contract price is equivalent to 3,000,000 rubles - for 'import' contracts (or 6,000,000 rubles - for 'export' contracts).
+If the contract prices are less than the referenced monetary equivalents, there will be no need to do the bank contract registrations, and the competent banks will transfer the currency (payment) under the underlying contracts without registration.

-If the contracting parties are international business entities (nonresidents), there is no need to obtain the 'passport of transaction' to clear the payment under the licence agreement in Russia.
+If the contracting parties are international business entities (ie, non-residents with no Russian bank accounts opened), there is no need to register a contract with the Russian bank to clear the payment under the licence agreement in Russia.